do’s and don’ts in operating the SC-01

 - Operate the SC-01 containing a 3D Printer unless it is fully assembled and the door is locked

-- Place the SC-01 on a work surface unless the base is completed supported
+- Place the SC-01 on any work surface unless the base is completed supported

 Terms & Conditions